TatsuyaOsaki/Documentation-Lab/source/immunostaining.md

-# Immunostaining
+# Morphological analysis

-## Protocol

-Organoid OCT embedding protocol for cryo-sectioning
+## Organoid OCT embedding protocol for cryo-sectioning

-Substance
+### Substance

-Brand

-Reference

-Location

-Sucrose (powder)
+- Sucrose (powder)

-Sigma

-8501

-iPS powder shelf

-OCT
+- OCT compunds

-iPS/Histology bench

-Solution preparation:
+### Solution preparation:

 - Prepare 30% sucrose solution:

-Sucrose powder

-300 g

-150 g

-MilliQ water

-1 L

-500 mL

-Filter the solution (vacuum bottles with 0.2um filter)
+- Filter the solution (vacuum bottles with 0.2um filter)

 - Prepare 20% sucrose solution:

-                           For 1L     For 500mL

-Sucrose 30%

-666 mL

-333 mL

-MilliQ water

-333 mL

-167 mL

-Filter the solution (vacuum bottles with 0.2um filter)
+- Filter the solution (vacuum bottles with 0.2um filter)

-Organoid preparation (sucrose gradient):
+ ### Organoid preparation (sucrose gradient):

-    Incubate fixed organoids in sucrose 20% overnight Incubate in sucrose 30% for > 1h
+1. Incubate fixed organoids in sucrose 20% overnight
+2. Incubate in sucrose 30% for > 1h

-Protocol:

-    Take either a 6 or 12 well plate
+3. Take either a 6 or 12 well plate
-        This depends on the number of different samples you are going to embed Fill one well (or the first of each row) with 30% sucrose solution Do not fill all the way, just enough to submerge the largest organoid Fill the next two wells (or the next two of each row) with OCT Do not fill all the way, just enough to submerge the largest organoid Label a cryomold with the following
+      - This depends on the number of different samples you are going to embed
+4. Fill one well (or the first of each row) with 30% sucrose solution
+      - Do not fill all the way, just enough to submerge the largest organoid
+5. Fill the next two wells (or the next two of each row) with OCT Do not fill all the way, just enough to submerge the largest organoid
+6. Label a cryomold with the following
         Batch # and year
         Line #
         Any protein expressions
         Date
-    Fill the cryomold with OCT
+7. Fill the cryomold with OCT
-        Do not overfill otherwise OCT will drip over the edges Make sure organoids in the sample tube are all free (none sticking to the bottom) Quickly dump organoids into the well filled with 30% sucrose If an organoid gets stuck in the tube, take some sucrose from the well with a dropper, and place in tube to try to free the stuck organoid.
+        Do not overfill otherwise OCT will drip over the edges
+8. Make sure organoids in the sample tube are all free (none sticking to the bottom)
+9. Quickly dump organoids into the well filled with 30% sucrose If an organoid gets stuck in the tube, take some sucrose from the well with a dropper, and place in tube to try to free the stuck organoid.
 Try to dump out the remaining organoid with the sucrose solution
-    After washing organoids in 30% sucrose, transfer each individually using microdissection forceps to the 1stwell filled with OCT
+10. After washing organoids in 30% sucrose, transfer each individually using microdissection forceps to the 1stwell filled with OCT
-        Do not pinch organoid with forceps, rather place forceps underneath and lift Gently wrap organoids in OCT, ensuring all surfaces are covered Move organoids to second OCT well and repeat
+        Do not pinch organoid with forceps, rather place forceps underneath and lift
+11. Gently wrap organoids in OCT, ensuring all surfaces are covered
+12. Move organoids to second OCT well and repeat
-    Use forceps to place each organoid into the sample plate Place organoids on the surface, avoiding touching forceps to OCT Do not place organoids too close to the edge
+13. Use forceps to place each organoid into the sample plate Place organoids on the surface, avoiding touching forceps to OCT Do not place organoids too close to the edge
         Tip: place smaller organoids first as they sink slower, while bigger organoids sink faster and could reach the bottom of the plate too soon
         Don’t put more than 10/12 organoids in each mold.
-    Use forceps to push down appropriate organoids so that all organoids are on same plane Once all organoids are submerged (but not at bottom), place sample plate in -80C freezer
+14. Use forceps to push down appropriate organoids so that all organoids are on same plane
+15. Once all organoids are submerged (but not at bottom), place sample plate in -80C freezer

+## Cryosectioning

 Cryostat: Leica CM2050 S